Novikov homology, jump loci and Massey products: The twisted Novikov Betti numbers

 Theorem \ref{t:thins} of the previous section implies the following. \bepr\lb{p:thins_twii} Let $k\geq 0, q>0$.
 Then there is a finite family of proper full subgroups $G_i\sbs \Hom(\zz^n, \zz)$ such that for $p\in\Hom(\zz^n, \zz^m)$ the condition

-is equivalent to the following condition: \ $p\sqsubset G_i$ for some $i$. \enpr
+is equivalent to the following condition: \ $p\sqsubset G_i$ \ for some $i$. \enpr

 Proceeding to the Novikov homology, let us first recall the definition of the Novikov ring.
-Let $\eta:\zz^m\to\rr$ be a group \ho.
-The Novikov completion $\wh L_{m,\eta}$ of the ring $L_m= R[\zz^m]$ \wrt~ $\eta$ is defined as the set of all series of the form $\l =\sum_g n_g g$ (where $g\in G$ and $n_g\in R$) satisfying the following condition of finiteness in the direction corresponding to $\eta$:
+Let $H$ be a free abelian group; denote $\zz H$ by $\LL$.
+Let $\mu:H\to\rr$ be a group \ho.
+The Novikov completion $\wh\LL_\mu$ of the ring $\LL$ \wrt~ $\mu$ is defined as the set of all series of the form $\l =\sum_g n_g g$ (where $g\in H$ and $n_g\in R$) satisfying the following finiteness condition:

-In general the ring $\wh L_{m,\eta} $ is rather complicated, however if $\eta$ is a monomorphism, this ring is Euclidean by a theorem of J.-Cl.
+In general the ring $\wh \LL_{\mu}$ is rather complicated, however if $R=\zz$ and $\mu$ is a monomorphism, this ring is Euclidean by a theorem of J.-Cl.
 Sikorav (see \cite{PajitnovShrp}, Th.
 1.4).
+If $R$ is a field and $\mu$ is a monomorphism, this ring is a field.

-Let $\xi:G\to\rr$ be a \ho.
+Let $\alpha:G\to\rr$ be a \ho.
 We can factor it as follows: